A night of black cats; flying witches are seen

 Why, I still remember the childlike thrill I felt when I 'observed' Onam being celebrated in Karnataka which is far enough place from the original hometown of the festival!

 I did not witness any snake boat races but I was thrilled beyond words to be at a place where something, about which, I had read only in GK books was actually happening!
 To find myself in the midst of that buzz was bliss enough for me!
-And with the same childlike glee I look forward to see the Hola Mohalla and the Kullu Dussehra as now I am in the middle of some country living in Dev bhoomi Himachal!
+And with the same childlike glee I look forward to see the Hola Mohalla and the Kullu Dussehra as now I am in the middle of some real country living in Dev bhoomi Himachal!

 I wish us to be global citizens, to understand the culture and we may be pleasantly surprised to find the thoughts of someone several light years far from us to be similar!